Understanding the Role of Coconut Oil for Crepey Skin

 Age plays a significant role in this process.
 Starting in our mid-20s, collagen production decreases by about 1% per year The Science Behind Crepey Skin: Collagen, Elastin, and How to Rebuild – Hygieia Skin Care, while the body simultaneously produces less elastin.
 This dual decline creates the perfect conditions for skin to lose its structural integrity.

-Beyond aging, several lifestyle factors accelerate this breakdown.
+Beyond lookig older, several lifestyle factors accelerate this breakdown.
 The ultraviolet light in the sun's rays break down collagen and elastin in skin that help it stay tight and wrinkle-free Crepey Skin: Treatment, Causes and Prevention.
 Additionally, pollution, smoking, stress, lack of sleep, inadequate nutrition, and medications such as prednisone have all been implicated in crepey skin because of their detrimental effect on collagen and elastin Crepey Skin Treatment And Prevention Options - Westlake Dermatology.

 The Science Behind Natural Oil Benefits for Aging Skin